lshim98/lshim.github.io/README.md

 ## User Story

-AS A student
-I WANT to show my potential employer my portfolio
-SO THAT I can show them my progress
+AS A student, I WANT to show my potential employer my portfolio, SO THAT I can show them my progress.

 ## Installation